Deutsche Bank to cut more than 7,000 jobs

 Deutsche Bank employs about 66,000 people in Europe - including 42,000 in Germany, 21,000 in Asia and about 10,000 in North America.

-Deutsche Bank had already flagged up that job cuts were on the way last month, with Mr Sewing saying at the time that they would be "painful but regrettably unavoidable".
+The bank had already flagged up that job cuts were on the way last month, with chief executive Christian Sewing saying at the time that they would be "painful but regrettably unavoidable".

 On Thursday, Mr Sewing said: "We remain committed to our Corporate & Investment Bank and our international presence - we are unwavering in that.